 For all the Pixel 3's implementations of AI — and there a lot of them — this isn't a phone that asks anything unwelcome of its users.
 There's no learning curve here, no alphabetized list of features buried in submenus to memorize and no sacrifice required to get the most from the hardware.
 In a way, the Pixel 3 is the anti-Android phone.

 Here, Google has built a device that bends to you, not one that forces you to bend.
-And that makes the Pixel 3 the ideal companion that smartphones have always strived to be: delightfully intuitive and easy to live with, yet infinitely capable.
+And that makes the Pixel 3 one of the best smartphones available.
+It's delightfully intuitive and easy to live with, yet infinitely capable.
 In other words, it's the smartphone that will remind you of the very first time you used a smartphone and all the fascination and promise that came with it.

 Price and Availability

-The Pixel 3 comes in two sizes: a 5.5-inch model that starts at $799 and a 6.3-inch, XL variant that starts at $899.
-(We're focusing on the 5.5-inch Pixel in this review.)
-Both Pixels come with 64GB of storage, though users who require more storage must tack on another $100 for the 128GB configuration; neither Pixel 3 comes with a microSD slot for expandability.
+The Pixel 3 started at $799 when it released, though you should be able to find it for hundreds less now while retailers' and carriers' supplies last.
+The device comes with 64GB of storage, though users who require more storage must tack on another $100/£100 for the 128GB configuration; neither Pixel 3 comes with a microSD slot for expandability.
 You have a choice of three colors: Just Black, Clearly White and Not Pink.

 |Google Pixel 3||Google Pixel 3 XL|